MB4511/Knowledge-Graph---Lego-Database/README.md

 with Comparing, Setname, PartsSimilarity, avgrating order by PartsSimilarity , avgrating desc                                 where PartsSimilarity <= 0.60 and avgrating > 4.0
 return *

-Runtime: 2 minutes
+Runtime: 2 minutes (YES, it took more than usual but totally worth it!)

 ![](images-lego/Recomfinal.png)

 Finally this query brings everything together, the relevance by incorporating parts similarity between sets and diversity of the themes which are heirarchical in nature and using the ratings we can take well recieved sets into account.
+As a result, we get a list of these 7 recommendations in the recommendations column with their accompanying PartSimilarity score and avg rating recieved.

 However, in calculating the similarity between Puppy Playground and all the sets in the community, I decided to go for sets which are not more than 60% similar and have a higher rating than 4.
-My rationale behind going for a lower similarity score between sets is due to the fact that newness of a lego set would largely depend on the parts it constitutes and personally I believe that offering newness in form of new parts and shaped to play with not only attracts the young kids and teens but also gives an incentive to parents to make a purchasing decision since this recommended lego set is a bit different in terms of parts it contains but relevant since it is related to the theme which the kid wants/likes.
+My rationale behind going for a lower similarity score between sets is due to the fact that newness of a lego set would largely depend on the parts it constitutes and personally I believe that offering newness in form of new/different parts and shapes to play with not only attracts the young kids and teens but also gives an incentive to parents to make a purchasing decision since this recommended lego set is a bit different in terms of parts it contains but relevant since it is related to the theme which the kid wants/likes.

 These threshold values could be tweaked based on the performance of the recommender system over time but this framework can help Lego attract their customers who are missing out on the diverse set of products which are in store for them.